StealthBow/Foundry-VTT-Macros/Lancer/Roll_Macros/README.md

 - Type of dice (d3/d6),
 - Damage Modifier,
 - Whether to treat the roll as a Critical hit,
+- Whether the weapon has the Overkill tag,
 - Notes  to add as Flavor text to the roll in chat (e.g. "Kinetic Damage, AP").

+There are a few defaults that can be set to customise the input form, these are listed at the top of the macro.

 #### Custom Weapon Template: